 Here we are using a try-with-resources statement to create a mocked version of the UUID

 class.
-This is due to the fact that MockedStatic
+This is because MockedStatic

 extends the ScopedMock

-interface which itself extends AutoClosable
+interface, which itself extends AutoClosable

 .
 The static mocks are thread-local scoped and hence need to be closed.